brimoran/Linux-on-ASUS-C101PA/README.md

 For a while I was interested enough by [reveal.js](https://revealjs.com/#/) to create my own templates and delivered a few presentations through it.
 Unfortunately though it is too clunky to use and to share with others.

-KeyNote itself is still just a little too awkward to use in a browser.
+The web version of KeyNote itself is still just a little too awkward to use in a browser and in fact states that the browser in this Chromebook in unsupported.

 If Linux were to ever get a good KeyNote alternative I'd happily jump to a Linux enabled Chromebook.

-Until that happens though, I'd much rather travel with a £250 Chromebook than with a £1,000 Mac and this set up gets me 95% of the tools that I need.
+Until that happens though, I'd much rather travel with a £250 Chromebook than with a £1,000+ Mac and this set up gets me 95% of the tools that I need.